This page really belongs to

 Graphene currently only works on the x86_64 architecture.
 Graphene is currently tested on Ubuntu 16.04 and 18.04 (both server and desktop version), along with Linux kernel versions 3.x/4.x/5.x.
 We recommend building and installing Graphene on the same host platform.
 If you find problems with Graphene on other Linux distributions, please contact us with a detailed bug report.

-Run the following command on Ubuntu to install dependencies for Graphene:
+Run the following command on Ubuntu to install dependencies:

 sudo apt-get install -y build-essential autoconf gawk bison